Melania Trump’s White House Bio Focuses On Her Modeling Career And Jewelry Line — And People Are Rightfully Concerned [Opinion]

 “Mrs. Trump cares deeply about issues impacting women and children, and she has focused her platform as First Lady on the problem of cyber bullying among our youth.”

-A lot of Americans have expressed concerned for the bio on the White House website claiming it is raising a lot of eyebrows and the concern couldn’t be more just.
+A lot of Americans have expressed concern for the bio on the White House website claiming it is raising a lot of eyebrows and the concern couldn’t be more just.
 After all, Melania Trump’s bio reads more like a resume or a cover letter than a biography.

 She’s already the First Lady of the United States, so why does it feel like she’s applying for the position in her biography?
 More importantly, what exactly does her career in modeling and extensive experience with famous photographers have to do with her position as First Lady?